 Felt is the earliest known form of textile around the world and more especially in Mongolia.
-For many centuries felt has been made in Mongolia for various usages, such as decorated slippers, rugs, tents, and clothing.
+For many centuries, felt has been made in Mongolia for various purposes, including decorated slippers, rugs, tents, and clothing.

 Traditional Mongolian cuisine is simple yet filling, with hearty soups, cooked or broiled meat (beef, mutton), home-made pasta, and plenty of dairy products.
-Nowadays, the Mongolian diet has modernized and started to include plenty of vegetables and salads.
+Nowadays, the Mongolian diet has modernized and has started including various vegetables and salads.
 In addition to the traditional meals you will be fed in gers, you will find international dishes and familiar restaraunts in Ulaanbaatar and other major cities.

 Mongolia is famous for three types of music.
 Morin khuur, a two-stringed fiddle adorned with horse heads has traditionally been used in rituals.
 The fiddle's significance extends beyond its function as a musical instrument and is an integral part of everyday nomadic activities.